Hardware security module: Design

 HSMs may have features that provide tamper evidence such as visible signs of tampering or logging and alerting, or tamper resistance which makes tampering difficult without making the HSM inoperable, or tamper responsiveness such as deleting keys upon tamper detection.
 Each module contains one or more secure cryptoprocessor chips to prevent tampering and bus probing, or a combination of chips in a module that is protected by the tamper evident, tamper resistant, or tamper responsive packaging.
 A vast majority of existing HSMs are designed mainly to manage secret keys.
 Many HSM systems have means to securely back up the keys they handle outside of the HSM.
 Keys may be backed up in wrapped form and stored on a computer disk or other media, or externally using a secure portable device like a smartcard or some other security token.

 HSMs are used for real time authorization and authentication in critical infrastructure thus are typically engineered to support standard high availability models including clustering, automated failover, and redundant field-replaceable components.

 A few of the HSMs available in the market have the capability to execute specially developed modules within the HSM's secure enclosure.
 Such an ability is useful, for example, in cases where special algorithms or business logic has to be executed in a secured and controlled environment.
 The modules can be developed in native C language, .NET, Java, or other programming languages.

 Certification

 Due to the critical role they play in securing applications and infrastructure, general purpose HSMs and/or the cryptographic modules are typically certified according to internationally recognized standards such as Common Criteria (e.g. using Protection Profile EN 419 221-5, "Cryptographic Module for Trust Services") or FIPS 140 (currently the 3rd version, often referred to as FIPS 140-3).

+The FIPS 140 series of standards provide four increasing, qualitative levels of security: Levels 1 (lowest) through 4 (highest).

+The majority of HSMs with FIPS 140 certification are certified to level 3, with a limited number being certified to level 4.

-Although the highest level of FIPS 140 security certification attainable is Security Level 4, most of the HSMs have Level 3 certification.
-In the Common Criteria system the highest EAL (Evaluation Assurance Level) is EAL7, most of the HSMs have EAL4+ certification.
+In the Common Criteria system the highest EAL (Evaluation Assurance Level) is EAL7; most of the HSMs have EAL4+ certification.
 When used in financial payments applications, the security of an HSM is often validated against the HSM requirements defined by the Payment Card Industry Security Standards Council.